chenaciousD/blabla/content/posts/2017-18-08---How might we make service invisible.md

 ## The Ask

-A large US telco asked frog to re-imagine what the customer experience of 2020.
+A leading US telco asked frog to re-imagine the company's end to end customer experience for 2020.
 The telco had recently acquired new media assets that increased its competitive offerings and enabled it to offer far greater content to its customers.

 ## The Process